 What it was like to photograph the first Rolex Boutique in Scotland

-Like many of you I was in lockdown in the United Kingdom from March till June 2020 with a number of projects pushed back and cancelled, I was thankful that the Rolex Boutique in Glasgow was merely pushed back from April to late July, it actually happened to be rescheduled for the same day as what was supposed to be my wedding day, which for obvious reasons was also cancelled, I suppose a happy silver lining somewhere...
+Like many of you, I was in lockdown in the United Kingdom from March till June 2020 with several projects pushed back and cancelled, I was thankful that the Rolex Boutique in Glasgow was merely pushed back from April to late July, it happened to be rescheduled for the same day as what was supposed to be my wedding day, which for obvious reasons was also cancelled, I suppose a happy silver lining somewhere...

-So, I live in the South East in a lovely little Sussex town called Haywards Heath, this is around 450 miles away from Glasgow... it wouldn't be an understatement to say I was not looking forward to the drive, Google had told me to expect around 7-8 hours not including stops.
-So with a car full of camera gear, a bag of snacks and full tank I set out for Glasgow the day before the shoot.
-As it happened, apart from two road closures with diversions it wasn't too bad a drive, I generally enjoyed the various Radio 4 programmes and time alone to think, plus the views in the North are just outstanding, all in all total time to get to the lovely Travelodge on Queen Street was around 11 hours.
-I managed to grab a bite to eat at a services just outside Glasgow, then with all the COVID going on I decided to just chill in the room for the rest of the evening.
-The shoot was planned for 9am to 12pm, because of COVID the hotel was not offering breakfast, so I settled and grabbed a granola bar from my snack bag before walking to the store, about 5 minutes from the hotel.
+So, I live in the South East in a lovely little Sussex town called Haywards Heath, which is around 450 miles away from Glasgow... it wouldn't be an understatement to say I was not looking forward to the drive, Google had told me to expect around 7-8 hours, not including stops.
+So with a car full of camera gear, a bag of snacks and a full tank I set out for Glasgow the day before the shoot.
+As it happened, apart from two road closures with diversions it wasn't too bad a drive, I generally enjoyed the various Radio 4 programmes and time alone to think, plus the views in the North are just outstanding, all in all, the total time to get to the lovely Travelodge on Queen Street was around 11 hours.
+I managed to grab a bite to eat at a services just outside Glasgow, then with all the COVID going on, I decided to just chill in the room for the rest of the evening.
+The shoot was planned for 9 am to 12 pm, because of COVID the hotel was not offering breakfast, so I settled and grabbed a granola bar from my snack bag before walking to the store, about 5 minutes from the hotel.

-The store itself is beautiful and well thought out, the design and shop fitting are to the highest standard, as one would expect of a Rolex branded store, the staff were more than helpful and the interior shots that I came away with are stunning.
-I was really impressed with the attention to detail the visual team had put in to the store, with one of the key details being the embossed scene of the Glasgow University near the front entrance, it was subtle and elegantly crafted.
+The store itself is beautiful and well thought out, the design and shopfitting are to the highest standard, as one would expect of a Rolex branded store, the staff were more than helpful and the interior shots that I came away with are stunning.
+I was impressed with the attention to detail the visual team had put into the store, with one of the key details being the embossed scene of Glasgow University near the front entrance, it was subtle and elegantly crafted.